denislaliberte/sobriquet/readme.md

 ## Roadmap

-- be verbose in generate command
+- refactor scenario to use given a mocked home in the backgroud
 - rubocop cleanup
 - generate reamde-rdoc from the reamde markdown
-- refactor scenario to use given a mocked home in the backgroud
 - refactor features to separate features init, add, generate
 - fix readme
 - add a variable